The southern tip of the Île d'Oléron, starting from Saint-Trojan

 Toilets at Gatseau beach.

-The difficulty is classified as moderate due to the length but very little elevation gain.
+The difficulty is rated as moderate due to the length of the route, but there is very little elevation gain.

 Worth a visit

-(5) You are facing the Maumusson channel, which is only accessible on foot (or by mini train).
-This is the narrowest point between the island and the mainland, where the current is very strong and, if the wind is blowing, you will see some beautiful waves breaking.
+(5) You are now facing the Maumusson strait, a spot accessible only on foot (or by the little train).
+This is the narrowest point between the island and the mainland; the current is very strong here and, if the wind is blowing, you’ll see some magnificent waves breaking.
 Swimming is strongly discouraged in this very wild area.

-(5) If you wish, you can walk all the way around the tip of the island by continuing along the beach after the mini train terminus.
-This will make the walk longer.
+(5) If you wish, you can walk all the way round the tip of the island by continuing along the beach past the little train’s terminus.
+This will extend the walk.

-(5) Facing the Maumusson channel, you can see the effects of the ocean's assaults on the dune.
-At this point, the coastline can recede by several dozen metres per year.
-The train tracks are often shortened.
+(5) Facing the Maumusson channel, you can see the effects of the ocean’s relentless pounding on the dune.
+Here, the coastline can recede by several dozen metres a year.
+The tracks of the little train are very often shortened.

-(Between 7 and 8) Walk past the buildings that originally formed the American seaplane base during the period 1917-1918.
-The two long slipways that can be seen were the slipways for this base.
-These buildings now house a secondary school (CEPMO), an institution for adults with severe disabilities.
+(Between 7 and 8) Walk past the buildings that originally formed the American seaplane base during the period 1917–1918.
+The two long slipways that can be seen were the slipways of this base.
+These buildings now house a secondary school (CEPMO) and a care home for adults with severe disabilities.

 Reviews and comments